KyPython/software-entropy/README.md

 [![CI](https://github.com/KyPython/software-entropy/actions/workflows/ci.yml/badge.svg)](https://github.com/KyPython/software-entropy/actions/workflows/ci.yml)
 [![CodeQL](https://github.com/KyPython/software-entropy/actions/workflows/codeql.yml/badge.svg)](https://github.com/KyPython/software-entropy/actions/workflows/codeql.yml)

 A code-smell detection CLI tool that **prioritizes actionable fixes** by identifying hotspots—files that are both complex AND frequently changed.

+**The SonarQube Problem**: "It spat out 50,000 issues... it was just noise."
+**Software Entropy Solution**: "Fix these 10 hotspots first."

-Instead of overwhelming you with 50,000 issues, it shows you the 10 files that matter most.
+Instead of overwhelming you with thousands of issues, Software Entropy shows you the files that matter most—the intersection of complexity and change frequency.

 ## Features